jayprophit/cs50-Python/README.md

 Consitionals - true or false
 Loops - repeated again and again set number of times Exceptions - except errors
-Libraries - 3rd party code orcode you have writen to be reused as many times as desired Unit Test - write test to test your own code
+Libraries - 3rd party code or code you have writen to be reused as many times as desired Unit Test - write test to test your own code
 File i/o - input/ out
 Regular Expression - validate data or extract data